-The federal government brought forward legislation to legalize recreational cannabis, and the Cannabis Act is expected to become law by no later than July 2018.
-Under this federal legislation, provincial governments are responsible for developing plans, including retail models, which must be operational by no later than July 2018.
+The federal government brought forward legislation to legalize recreational cannabis, and the Cannabis Act is expected to come into effect on October 17, 2018.
+Under this federal legislation, provincial governments are responsible for developing plans, including retail models, which must be operational by the legalization date.

 The private sector will operate all retail locations across the province.
 Permits will be issued during three phases, and the request for proposals for phase one was issued on November 7, 2017.
 However, the first phase was limited to only four permits province-wide, with an expectation that only large retailers could compete for the permits.